Pawan2030/Pawan2030/README.md

 <h1 align="center">Hi 👋, I'm Pawan Mehta</h1>
-<h3 align="center">A passionate frontend developer from India, I am also expanding my skills into backend development, aiming to become a full-stack developer.
-As a top-ranking coder on platforms such as LeetCode, GeeksforGeeks, CodeChef, and CodeStudio, I bring a strong foundation in algorithmic problem-solving.
-Hire me, and together we can elevate your company's growth 10X.
-This is my commitment.</h3>
+<h3 align="center">As a passionate software developer from India, I am a proficient full-stack developer with a strong foundation in algorithmic problem-solving.
+Ranked as a top coder on platforms such as LeetCode, GeeksforGeeks, CodeChef, and CodeStudio, I bring expertise and dedication to every project.
+Hire me, and together we can elevate your company's growth by 10X—this is my commitment.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pawan2030&label=Profile%20views&color=0e75b6&style=flat" alt="pawan2030" /> </p>

-- 🔭 I’m currently working on **ReactJS Project.**
+- 🔭 I’m currently working on ** ull-stack Project.**

-- 🌱 I’m currently learning **Backend, and Advanced Data Structures and Algorithms.**
+- 🌱 I’m currently learning **System Design, and Advanced Data Structures and Algorithms.**

 - 👯 I’m looking to collaborate on **Open Source projects.**

-- 🤝 I’m looking for help with **Advanced Backend Projects.**
+- 🤝 I’m looking for help with **Advanced Full Stack AI-Integrated Projects.**

 - 💬 Ask me about **Data Structures and Algorithms, Competitive Programming, and development-related topics.**

 - 📫 How to reach me **pawanmehta2030@gmil.com**

-- 📄 Know about my experiences https://drive.google.com/file/d/1zKEqKcCXoUcSZPgmZNrrIqjG1xCa8iei/view
+- 📄 Know about my experiences https://drive.google.com/file/d/1jqCotGdN3MdJt0kk_77cdI64T87Sb0hi/view?usp=drive_link
 - ⚡ Fun fact **I believe that one day I'll become the CEO of your company! 😊😇😄😄.**

 <h3 align="left">Connect with me:</h3>